 Quality control of experimental materials and procedures

 The use of biological reagents and materials, such as antibodies and cell lines, can be a significant source of variability in biomedical experiments.
 Good laboratory quality control practices and the use of reliable resources such as cell and tissue banks with exemplary quality control can make an important contribution to promoting reproducibility, as can the use of specialist facilities.
 The MRC has supported a number of such resources and facilities which researchers are encouraged to use.

 The MRC takes all cases of research misconduct seriously and requires that allegations related to MRC funded research are investigated appropriately.
 Allegations of research misconduct against MRC staff are investigated in accordance with our policy (PDF, 309KB).
 Allegations relating to MRC-funded research carried out in Universities or other organisations should be reported to, and investigated by, the relevant employer.
 Research Organisations must inform the MRC about allegations of research misconduct involving people in receipt of MRC funding or involved with the MRC in any other way (for example as a peer reviewer or a panel member), at the time they decide to undertake a preliminary investigation.

-If you have any questions about how to raise a concern about research misconduct or wish to inform the MRC about an allegation under investigation please contact Dr Frances Rawle, Head of Corporate Governance and Policy: email@example.com.
+If you have any questions about how to raise a concern about research misconduct or wish to inform the MRC about an allegation under investigation please contact Simone Bryan, Programme Manager for Policy, Ethics and Governance Council Secretariat and Animal Policy Lead: email@example.com

 These policies and resources support our good research practice guidelines.